 How long will the treatment take?

-Treatment will depend on the individual.
+Natural treatment for health conditions will depend on the individual.
 For some patients there will be a quick response and for others it may take several months or longer.
 It is important to remember the Naturopath is not looking to put a bandaid over the symptoms, but rather identify and eliminate the underlying cause of disease so the end result is a greater level of health.

 Follow up appointments usually last between 30 and 45 minutes.
 Shorter appointments are available for children or adults with acute conditions such as colds and flu’s.